-In 2012, the Agency made substantial progress in further completing its internal control system by issuing internal instructions and conducting relevant procedures, thus ensuring compliance with the requirements of the Internal Control Standards.
+In 2012 the Agency made substantial progress in further completing its internal control system through the setting up of internal instructions and relevant procedures, thus ensuring compliance with the requirements of the Internal Control Standards.

-The detailed action plan (a framework overview of the 16 Internal Control Standards and respective requirements), as developed in 2011, was followed and constantly updated with the progress made, in order to assist the timely and proper implementation of the specific plans.
+The detailed action plan (a framework overview of the 16 Internal Control Standards and respective requirements), as developed in 2011, was followed and constantly updated with the progress made, in order to assist the timely and proper implementation of the planned specific actions.

-The results achieved in ensuring compliance with the requirements of the Internal Control Standards are summarised below by major areas (building block)25:
+The results achieved in ensuring compliance with the requirements of the Internal Control Standards are summarised below by major area (building block)25: